yurikpz/Yurikpz/README.md

 -  Building web applications and experimenting with new ideas
 -  Studying Graphic Design alongside my background in Information Systems
--  Exploring frontend, UI/UX, and product development
+-  Exploring frontend, UI/UX, and backend

 ### Fun facts